samuraiseoul/kimchiChingu/_book/endings/conditional.md

       }]'
 ---

-To use the conditional form of a verb, change the verb into it's [stem form]({{site.baseurl}}/book/verbs/stem/) and add '면' or '으면'.
-If the verb stem ends in a consonant add '으면'.
-If the verb stem ends in a vowel add '면'.
+To use the conditional form of a verb, change the verb into it's [conjunctive form]({{site.baseurl}}/book/verbs/conjunctive/) and add '면'.

 ### Examples: